 Written responses to the consultation should be addressed to the Chair of the Governors' Selection Committee.

-7.4 Voluntary Redundancy
+7.4 Voluntary Redundancy (see also notes below)

 In situations where there is a ring-fence of more staff to the number of posts available in the new structure, the school may seek volunteers for redundancy.